infobloxopen/infoblox-sa-scripts/msad_collection/msad_cs_help.md

 Functions have the following name format: 'infoblox_<metric-name>'.

 Each function in its turn has help section that describes the logic.

-Most of DNS-related metrics separated by `int` and `ext` which stand for `internal` and `external` correspondingly.
-By the script design, and in order to ensure correct calculations later, the following statements are true:

-    - DNS zone considered as 'external' if more than 30% of records are pointing to non-local IP addresses (non-RFC-1918).
-Otherwise it's considered as 'internal'.

-    - DNS server considered as 'external' if it's hosting at least one 'external' DNS zone.
-Otherwise it's considered as 'internal'.

 List of metrics: